Unfair competition is a term and a branch of intellectual property law that applies to dishonest or fraudulent rivalry in trade and commerce.

 Unfair competition addresses circumstances where consumers have been misled, or deceptive trade practices, as well as practices designed to restrict or alter a company's revenue.
 In all cases, the activity can legally give rise to a tort action.
 That is, the wrongful act is such that the perpetrator can and should be held civilly liable in a court of law.
 Some forms of unfair competition are crimes, as well.

 Unfair doesn't mean the same thing in every situation.
 It can have different connotations in various business settings and depending upon the nature of commerce.
 For example, unfair competition in a retail store setting can be a far different practice than what a pharmaceutical company might engage in.

 Unfair competition laws are backed by the Commerce Clause of the U.S. Constitution.
 The Uniform Trade Secrets Act has also been adopted by numerous states to deal with misappropriation of trade secrets.

-How Unfair Competition Happens
+How Unfair Competition Works

 Acts of unfair competition are generally characterized by deception, bad faith, fraud, or oppression—the competition is such that the victim is thwarted or prevented from successfully engaging in trade.

-They're perceived as being against public policy because of their tendency to unduly hinder competition and this affects the greater good of the public.
+They're perceived as being against public policy because of their tendency to unduly hinder competition, and this affects the greater good of the public.
 Unfair competition laws have been established to protect consumers and businesses and to help prevent illegal merchandising.

 For the most part, issues of unfair competition are addressed in state courts.
-A successful suit brought in state court might result in an order of monetary damages, an injunction against the guilty party continuing with such actions, or both.
+A successful suit brought in state court might result in an order of monetary damages, an injunction against the guilty party continuing with such actions or both.